KahHan19/Yammer-User-Engagement-Analysis/README.md

 ## Summary and Insight
 ![User Engagement Chart](Yammal/weekly_engage.png)

-- **Problem:** What caused the dip at the end of the user engagement chart.
+- **Problem:** What caused the dip at the end of the user engagement chart?

 ```sql
 SELECT DATE_TRUNC('week', e.occurred_at) as week_date,